ritweek/test.app/README.md

-Sure!
-Below is a sample `README.md` for the application.
-It provides an overview, setup instructions, usage, and more.

----

 # **User Avatar Service API**

 This is a backend service for fetching user avatars based on their user identifier.
 The service checks various conditions and returns the corresponding avatar image URL, either from a database, an external API, or a default fallback.